Painting by Belynda Wilson Thomas

 Happiness often sneaks in through a door you didn’t know you left open.
 John Barrymore

 I don’t expect to retire.
 Every man must work, that’s his natural destiny.
 Henry Ford

 Thank you for reading this post.
 I hope you enjoyed it.
 I hope you will come back and read some more.
 Have a blessed day filled with gratitude, joy, and love.

-To subscribe, comment, see archives or categories of posts click on the picture and scroll to the end.
-Please subscribe, comment, and share.
+To subscribe, comment, or see archives of posts click on the picture and scroll to the end.

-If you purchase an item through the Amazon link I receive a small percentage of the sale through the Amazon affiliate program.
+Thank you to everyone that reads my books.
+A special thank you to those who leave a review on Amazon and Goodreads.
+If you click on the Amazon link below and purchase an item I receive a small percentage of the sale through the Amazon affiliate program.